Blog/Policy & Research/News/Immigration/Legal Avenues

 4| Options for international graduates to stay and work in the U.S. are very limited

 Despite all this potential, international graduates continue to face significant barriers to contributing their talents here in the U.S. The United States does not have a post-graduate work visa, and does not offer a specialized pathway to permanent residency for graduates of U.S. schools, so options to remain and work in the country are limited.
+As a result, the majority of international students ultimately leave the U.S. after graduating, and the numbers are increasing.

-Optional Practical Training (OPT) allows graduates to gain hands-on, in-country work experience with U.S. employers in their fields of study.
-More than 300,000 graduates are enrolled in this valuable program; however, OPT is an imperfect bridge to full employment, as the time limitations and lack of pathway to a permanent status create uncertainty for employers and workers alike.
+Optional Practical Training (OPT) is one of the only post-graduation work programs available for international students, allowing graduates to gain hands-on, in-country work experience with U.S. employers in their fields of study.
+More than 276,000 graduates are enrolled in this valuable program, and it is a major factor drawing international students to choose the U.S. and to remain after graduation.

+However, OPT is an imperfect bridge to full employment, as the time limitations and lack of pathway to a permanent status create uncertainty for employers and workers alike.
 In order to stay in the U.S. after graduating or completing OPT, international graduates have to qualify for an existing immigration pathway (such as family sponsorship or a humanitarian claim), or find an employer who can sponsor them for a visa.
-Even then, decades-long backlogs make immediate sponsorship for a green card virtually impossible for most, and the annual cap of H-1B visas is well below the amount needed for all international graduates with job offers.
+Even then, decades-long backlogs make immediate sponsorship for a green card virtually impossible for most, and the annual cap on H-1B visas is well below the amount needed to retain sufficient numbers of international graduates who have already secured job offers.

 Solutions to effectively recruit and retain international students and graduates in the United States